nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add TASK_NAME [/desc DESCRIPTION] [/by DEADLINE_DATE_TIME]` <br>

 > Words in `UPPER_CASE` are the parameters, parameters will follow behind their corresponding keyword.
 > With the exception of `TASK_NAME`, all other parameters are optional.
-The order of parameters can be flexible.
+The order of parameters are not fixed.
-> `DEADLINE_DATE_TIME` can be entered in natural language.
+> `DEADLINE_DATE_TIME` can be entered in any natural language format.
-> For date, entering words like today, tomorrow or day after are recognised.
+> For date, entering words like today, tomorrow and day after are recognised.
-> Date format is MM-DD-YY.
+> Dates entered in numeric form must be in the format of MM-DD-YYYY.
+> Only valid dates are recognised correctly.
 > For time, entering 7pm, 1900 or 19.00 are recognised.
 > If no time is entered, it is assumed to be due at 23:59 hours.

 Examples:
-* `add CS2103 Lab 6 /desc hand in through codecrunch` <br>
+* `add CS2103 Lab 6 /desc hand in through codecrunch /by 12 midnight 12-30-16` <br>
-   Adds a task "CS2103 Lab 4" with description "hand in through codecrunch"
 * `add CS2103 V0.4 /by 30 Dec` <br>
    Adds a task "CS2103 V0.4" with deadline "23:59 30 December 2016"